geekinks/GeekInk-Fullstack-Mastery-Roadmap/README.md

 - [ ] Reuse-oriented Software Engineering
 - [ ] Test Driven Development

-#### Assignment: Apply Test Driven Development to a small web project.
+#### Assignment: Apply one of the Above principal to a small web project.

 # License
 This roadmap is licensed under the MIT License.
 You’re free to use and share it, with attribution.